dokudevex/doku-java-library/readme.md

 This Library use for merchant who want to integrate with DOKU

 ## Generate Payment Code
-In this article tell about how to use class in doku java library to generate payment code
+This part telling about how to generate payment code

 ### 1. Install Doku java library
 For install doku java library, add depedency to your pom :